All Products

 ApsaraDB for OceanBase:Configure matching rules

-This topic describes the background information, limitations, procedure, and sample scenarios of configuring matching rules for migration or synchronization objects.
-This topic also provides answers to some commonly asked issues.
+This topic describes the background information, limitations, procedure, scenarios, and troubleshooting tips for configuring matching rules for migration or synchronization objects.

 When you create a data migration or synchronization project, you must specify the objects to migrate or synchronize.
 The data transmission service allows you to directly specify objects, import objects, or configure matching rules for objects.
 You can configure wildcard-based matching rules to specify migration or synchronization objects.
 You can also configure object mapping logic between the source and the destination.
 This allows you to specify a large number of objects to be migrated or synchronized in a simple and efficient manner.
 New tables meeting the matching rules can be automatically synchronized to the destination through DDL operations for incremental synchronization.
 For more information, see Supported DDL operations for synchronization and limitations.